The Official Break-Up Moving Checklist

 On their own, breaking up and moving are both ranked on the list of life’s top stressors.
 Together, especially without proper planning, they add up to a special kind of terrible.

-While it will likely take more time to move on versus move out, this detailed moving checklist will at least help you with all of life’s annoying details while you’re trying to focus on a divorce, separation, or just a plain-ol’-fashioned breakup.
+While it will likely take more time to move on versus move out, this detailed moving checklist will at least help you with all of life’s annoying details while you’re trying to focus on a divorce, separation, or just a plain, old-fashioned break-up.

-The fact that you’re even reading a moving checklist tells me you’ve already decided who’s going to split — and you’re likely the one moving out.
+The fact that you’re even reading a moving checklist means it’s likely you’ve already decided to separate — and you’re the one moving out.

-But before you pick up the moving boxes, it helps to think through some logistics.
-If you’re in the tough situation of having to move after a breakup, most people opt in to one of these game plans:
+But before you pick up the moving boxes,it helps to think through some details.
+If you’re in the tough situation of having to move after a break-up, most people’s situations fall into one of these categories:

-break up spot pieceThe problem: So you need a new “non-forever” home that isn’t depressing?
-If the housing market is as crazy where you live as it is everywhere else, you probably need some time to shop around for your next home (especially if you’re planning on buying).
+If you need a new home, but the market is a little crazy in your area, you probably need some time to shop around for your next home.
+And that’s especially the case if you’re planning on buying.
 You should consider:

 • A short-term rental (think AirBnb or Vrbo)